 I hope you enjoy going through this list of case reports.
 I also hope that if you like this type of content as well as the content published in the previous posts at Cancer Treatments Research, and if you like to see this moving forward, please support us.
 One way s to simply use the “Donate” button.
-The most convenient way for people to support our continuity may be to buy (some of) their supplement at MCS Formulas.
+The most convenient way for people to support our continuity may be to buy (some of) their supplement at MCS Formulas (shipping World Wide from the Netherlands).
 This will insure the continuity of Cancer Treatments Research website, as well as many projects that MCS Formulas will support as a social enterprise, donating 50% of its profits to projects to extend and improve the lives of cancer patients.
 Thank you in advance!

 Case 1: Metastatic Colorectal Cancer Complete Remissions with Irbesartan

 Response to angiotensin blockade with Irbesartan in a patient with metastatic colorectal cancer